mike99mac/zlma/README.md

 ## Goals
 Zlma strives to attain these goals:

-- Modern
+- To be modern
-  - Perform much administration from a browser
+  - Perform most z/VM and Linux administration from a browser
   - Avoid 3270 "green screens" as much as possible
-- Centralized
+- To be centralized
-  - Keep all CMDB data in two places
+  - Keep all CMDB data on two servers
-  - Keep all z/VM Console data in two places
+  - Keep all z/VM Console data in the same two places
-- Simple
+- To be simple
   - Use as few web pages and menu items as possible
   - Use a simple 5-button menu at the top of all web pages
   - No drop-down menus
-- Well architected
+- To be well-architected
-  - Centralized data
+  - Centralized data in a fast, reliable relational database
   - Allow cross-LPAR communication
   - Use mostly Python code, version 3.10 or greater
+  - Context-sensitive help documentation, all pointing to this README

 # Overview
 Following is a block diagram of zlma: